PU-MEriksson/ReGen/README.md

 ├── turntable.js # Script for product animations
 ├── navbar.js # Script for navigation bar functionality
 └── turntable.php # PHP script for server-side logic

+---

+## How to Use

+1. **Setup:**

+   - Ensure all files are placed in the correct directory structure as mentioned.
+   - Host the project on a local or online server to ensure PHP compatibility.

+2. **View:**
+   - Open `index.html` in your browser to explore the webpage.

+---

+## Goals of the Project

+This school project aims to:

+- Develop proficiency in modern web design and coding practices.
+- Showcase the integration of sustainability in a commercial brand narrative.
+- Practice responsive and user-friendly web development techniques.

+---

+## Acknowledgements

+This project is created for educational purposes.
+All images, icons, and content are used as placeholders to simulate a real-world product website.